dandelarosa/asm-3rdyear/README.md

 ```

 Launch the web server by calling `http-server -p 8000`, and then open the game in your browser by going to http://localhost:8000/.

+# How to Upload to itch.io (for Mac anyway)

+- In Finder, select the following: assets, index.html, js, and styles.
+- Right click and select `Compress 4 Items`.
+- Name the archive `asm-3rdyear.zip`.
+- Delete any previous versions of the game from the page.
+- Upload the new version.